occisn/c-utils/README.md

 Personal utilities for C.

-This repository is not supposed to be a .h library, or forked and included in another project.
-It is more a kind of shelf with available stand-alone functions.
+This project is a kind of shelf providing many functions.
+With a few clearly indicated exceptions, these functions are self-supporting.
+They do not require any dependency, or to be built/integrated in any specific way.
+Because "the truly reusable code is the one that you can simply copy-paste".

+A test suite is proposed.

-When relevant, functions are illustrated with associated `SHOW-_xxx` functions.
+When relevant, functions are illustrated with associated `SHOW_xxx` functions.

 File **integers.c**
    - functions `lcm__int` and `gcd__int`